pschatzmann/TinyRobotics/src/TinyRobotics/arduino/README.md

-# TinyRobotics Arduino Emulation Layer
+# TinyRobotics Internal Arduino Emulation Layer

 This folder contains minimal Arduino compatibility headers and stubs to enable building and testing the TinyRobotics library on non-Arduino (native/desktop) platforms or other non Arduino based microcontroller platforms.